Orthogonality: Art

 In art, the perspective (imaginary) lines pointing to the vanishing point are referred to as "orthogonal lines".
 The term "orthogonal line" often has a quite different meaning in the literature of modern art criticism.
 Many works by painters such as Piet Mondrian and Burgoyne Diller are noted for their exclusive use of "orthogonal lines" — not, however, with reference to perspective, but rather referring to lines that are straight and exclusively horizontal or vertical, forming right angles where they intersect.
-For example, an essay at the web site of the Thyssen-Bornemisza Museum states that "Mondrian ... dedicated his entire oeuvre to the investigation of the balance between orthogonal lines and primary colours."
+For example, an essay of the Thyssen-Bornemisza Museum states that "Mondrian [...] dedicated his entire oeuvre to the investigation of the balance between orthogonal lines and primary colours."

 Computer science

 Orthogonality in programming language design is the ability to use various language features in arbitrary combinations with consistent results.
 This usage was introduced by Van Wijngaarden in the design of Algol 68:

 The number of independent primitive concepts has been minimized in order that the language be easy to describe, to learn, and to implement.
 On the other hand, these concepts have been applied “orthogonally” in order to maximize the expressive power of the language while trying to avoid deleterious superfluities.

 Orthogonality is a system design property which guarantees that modifying the technical effect produced by a component of a system neither creates nor propagates side effects to other components of the system.
 Typically this is achieved through the separation of concerns and encapsulation, and it is essential for feasible and compact designs of complex systems.
 The emergent behavior of a system consisting of components should be controlled strictly by formal definitions of its logic and not by side effects resulting from poor integration, i.e., non-orthogonal design of modules and interfaces.
 Orthogonality reduces testing and development time because it is easier to verify designs that neither cause side effects nor depend on them.